HobbitLong/SupContrast/README.md

 ## Update

+${\color{red}Note}$: if you found it not easy to parse the supcon loss implementation in this repo, we got you.
+Supcon loss essentially is just a cross-entropy loss (see eq 4 in the [StableRep](https://arxiv.org/pdf/2306.00984.pdf) paper).
+So we got a cleaner and simpler implementation [here](https://github.com/google-research/syn-rep-learn/blob/main/models/losses.py#L49).
+Hope it helps.

 ImageNet model (small batch size with the trick of the momentum encoder) is released [here](https://www.dropbox.com/s/l4a69ececk4spdt/supcon.pth?dl=0).
 It achieved > 79% top-1 accuracy.

 ## Loss Function